 The climate of the state is primarily tropical with the coastal climate being distinct from the rest of the state.
 During the monsoon, the region comes under tropical depression and is hit by heavy rain and tropical cyclones that create heavy damage to property and crops.

-In its long history spanning more than just the present millennium, the region of modern Orissa was known by different names at different points of time-Kalinga, Utkala, Kongada and Odr-desha.
+History In its long history spanning more than just the present millennium, the region of modern Orissa was known by different names at different points of time-Kalinga, Utkala, Kongada and Odr-desha.

 Ancient Orissa had a number of important ports such as Paloura, Tamralipti and Dharmra along Orissa’s 482 km long open coastline.
 It is little wonder then that a flourishing maritime trade existed between Paloura (now Puri) and the Indonesian islands.
 As a result, the influence of the Pali language and Buddhism spread, in due course, to Southeast Asia.
 The old Buddhist connection with these regions is visible in the ‘Peace Pagoda’ built by the Japanese Buddhists in this century and the Dhavateswar temple on the Dhauli hilltop near Bhubaneswar.